Psychology Degrees, Schools, and Careers in Utah

 Career Opportunities for Psychologists in Utah

 Salt Lake City may be the most likely place for aspiring psychologists in Utah to find employment opportunities, but the rest of the state isn’t exactly a barren wasteland.
 The professional psychology community in Utah isn’t what anyone would call expansive, but it is active, growing, and rich with opportunities to network with psychology professionals and perhaps even jump-start your career if you are fortunate.
-In May of 2014, the BLS estimated that Utah had at least 1,400 psychologists employed in the state and those psychologists earned an annual median wage of between $61,720 and $77,400 depending on who was employing the psychologist in question and what the specialty of the psychologist was.
+In May of 2022, the BLS estimated that Utah had at least 1,730 psychologists employed in the state and those psychologists earned an annual average wage of between $68,910 and $105,210 depending on who was employing the psychologist in question and what the specialty of the psychologist was.

 Those numbers should be appealing to aspiring psychologists who were expecting underwhelming employment numbers from a state in the middle of the Rocky Mountains.
 But there is more good news on the way for aspiring psychologists in Utah.
-The Utah Department of Workforce Services estimates that employment of clinical, counseling, and school psychologists is expected to rise 26 percent from 2008 to 2018 which equals roughly 350 newly employed professional psychologists in the state over the next five years.
-The department also estimated there would be about 70 job openings over the same period of time.
-Also, for students interested in psychology schools in Utah, it should be encouraging to know that, according to the most recent data from USHE and UDWS, the job placement rate for USHE graduates hovers right around the appealing number of 73 percent.
+O*NET reports that employment of clinical, counseling, and school psychologists is expected to rise 24% from 2020 to 2030 which equals roughly 350 newly employed professional psychologists.
+They also estimated there would be about 140 job openings every year over the same period of time.
+Also, for students interested in psychology schools in Utah, it should be encouraging to know that, according to the most recent data from USHE and UDWS, the job placement rate for Master's degree holders hovers right around the appealing number of 67%.

 Psychologist Salary in Utah